 FIGURE 3-2.
-FM-20T PA CABINET CONTROLS AND INDICATORS
+FM-25T/FM-30T/FM-35T PA CABINET CONTROLS AND INDICATORS

-- B. If automatic power control is desired, depress the APC ON switch/indicator to illuminate the switch/indicator.
-To adjust the level at which the automatic power control circuitry will maintain, proceed as follows: - 1.
-Depress the APC ON switch/indicator to illuminate the switch/indicator. - 2.
-Depress the RAISE or LOWER switch/indicator to establish a new RF power output level as indicated by the OUTPUT POWER meter. - 3-15.
+- 2. Depress the APC RAISE or LOWER switch/indicator to raise or lower the transmitter RF output power as indicated by the OUTPUT POWER meter. - B. If automatic power control is desired, depress the APC ON switch/indicator to illuminate the switch/indicator.
+To adjust the level at which the automatic power control circuitry will maintain, proceed as follows: - Depress the controller APC ON switch/indicator to illuminate the switch/indicator. - 2.
+Depress the APC RAISE or LOWER switch/indicator to establish a new RF power output level as indicated by the OUTPUT POWER meter. - 3-15.
 If remote operation is desired, depress the REMOTE DISABLE switch/indicator to extinguish the switch/indicator.
-This will enable both local and remote operation.

-3-16.
-TURN OFF.
+This will enable both local and remote operation. - 3-16.
+TURN OFF. - 3-17.

-3-17.
 Depress the FILAMENT OFF switch/indicator.
-After a period of blower operation to allow the PA tube to cool, the equipment will de-energize.

-3-18.
-OPERATING THE TRANSMITTER FOR MAXIMUM TUBE LIFE.

-3-19.
-The FM-20T is equipped with an Eimac 4CX12000A/8989 tetrode.
+After a period of blower operation to allow the PA tube to cool, the equipment will deenergize. - 3-18.
+OPERATING THE TRANSMITTER FOR MAXIMUM TUBE LIFE. - 3-19.
+Each FM-25T/FM-30T/FM-35T transmitter is equipped with an Eimac Tetrode.
 Maximum tube life is obtained by the implementation of a tube management program.
 A tube management program consists of operating and monitoring the transmitter to maintain an optimum tube filament voltage.
 This optimum voltage prevents premature de-carbonization of the tube filament and will result in maximum tube life.
 To maximize transmitter tube life, implement the procedures and operations presented in the following tube management program.